 Beyond this, you need to actively—not passively—use your nous to be able to do a good job and to develop an understanding of what’s worthwhile and what makes for a job well done.

 Going through the motions to get paid is ok for a time, provided the job has value and you still try to do good work.
 This might be to get through difficult periods, periods of transition and so on, but as a lifetime goal, without investing yourself, there’s not a lot of substance.

 That’s not to say your goals shouldn’t change.
 Your outlook and knowledge change, so of course your goals can change with them.

 Also, don’t misunderstand: doing a job well, doing it with thought, really injecting yourself into it, is something you can feel pride and self-respect about.

-These three elements, of reason (using your head), purpose and confidence (self-esteem) are the foundations of Ayn Rand’s recipe for personal success (although only a part of her whole philosophy).
+These three elements, of reason (using your head), purpose and confidence (self-esteem) are the foundations of Ayn Rand’s recipe for personal success.

 First among them is reason.
 If you can think about things clearly and logically, then everything follows.